idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 High order bits:

 1. Success is not "communication style", but ability to influence.
 Influence comes in many forms and mediums.
 1. Some things labelled communication problems, but they are much more serious and need to be handled differently.
-E.g. Lack of clarity of though/intellectual horse power and bieng a jerk.
+E.g. Lack of clarity of thought/intellectual horse power and being a jerk.
 1. Focus on strengths is 3x as effective as shoring up weaknesses.
 Leverage strengths and partner with others to maximize influence.

 There are different types of communication problems each needing a different strategy: